802 Industrial Ave., PO Box 669

 *A note about Blue Cross Blue Shield:

 Blue Cross Blue Shield, although generally covers Chiropractic care well, has some limitations to what they cover.
 If you have a BCBS plan, you generally have a maximum amount of visits per year, that if exceeded, must be paid out of pocket.
 The amount of visits can range from 12 per year, to unlimited.
-However, even though you may have, say, 12 visits per year, each visit must meet a certain criteria in order to be billable to BCBS.
+However, even though you may have anywhere from 12 visits to unlimited visits per year, each visit must meet a certain criteria in order to be billable to BCBS.
 Services that BCBS does not cover are below:

 1. Treatment for a chronic condition when the therapeutic goals of a treatment plan have been achieved and no progress is apparent or expected to occur.